 '''

+[WITH vertexCollection1[, vertexCollection2[, ...vertexCollectionN]]]

 FOR vertex[, edge[, path]]

 IN [min[..max]]

 OUTBOUND|INBOUND|ANY startVertex

 edgeCollection1, ..., edgeCollectionN

 [OPTIONS options]

 '''

 Instead of GRAPH graphName you may specify a list of edge collections.
 Vertex collections are determined by the edges in the edge collections.
-The rest of the behavior is similar to the named version.
+The traversal options are the same as with the named graph variant.

 If the same edge collection is specified multiple times, it will behave as if it were specified only once.
 Specifying the same edge collection is only allowed when the collections do not have conflicting traversal directions.